MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/single-node-switchless.md

 ### VLANs (IEEE 802.1Q)

 VLANs allow devices that must be kept separate to share the cabling of a physical network and yet be prevented from directly interacting with one another.
 This managed sharing yields gains in simplicity, security, traffic management, and economy.
-For example, a VLAN can be used to separate traffic within a business based on individual users or groups of users or their roles (e.g. network administrators), or based on traffic characteristics (e.g. low-priority traffic prevented from impinging on the rest of the network's functioning).
+For example, a VLAN can be used to separate traffic within a business based on individual users or groups of users or their roles, or based on traffic characteristics.
 Many Internet hosting services use VLANs to separate customers' private zones from one other, allowing each customer's servers to be grouped in a single network segment no matter where the individual servers are located in the data center.
 Some precautions are needed to prevent traffic "escaping" from a given VLAN, an exploit known as VLAN hopping.

-For additional information, see [Understand the usage of virtual networks and VLANs](/windows-server/networking/sdn/manage/understanding-usage-of-virtual-networks-and-vlans).
+For more information, see [Understand the usage of virtual networks and VLANs](/windows-server/networking/sdn/manage/understanding-usage-of-virtual-networks-and-vlans).

 ### Default network access policies and micro-segmentation

-Default network access policies ensures that all customer VMs in your Azure Stack HCI cluster are secure by default from external threats.
-With these policies, we will block inbound access to a VM by default, while giving the option to enable selective inbound ports and thus securing the VMs from external attacks.
+Default network access policies ensure that all customer VMs in your Azure Stack HCI cluster are secure by default from external threats.
+With these policies, we'll block inbound access to a VM by default, while giving the option to enable selective inbound ports and thus securing the VMs from external attacks.
 This enforcement will be available through management tools like Windows Admin Center.

 Micro-segmentation is the concept of creating granular network policies between applications and services.
 This essentially reduces the security perimeter to a fence around each application or virtual machine.
 The fence can permit only necessary communication between application tiers or other logical boundaries, thus making it exceedingly difficult for cyber threats to spread laterally from one system to another.
 This securely isolates networks from each other and reduces the total attack surface of a network security incident.